Bereavement is the process of grieving and letting go of a loved one who has died.

 Infants do not recognize death, but feelings of loss and separation are part of developing an awareness of death.
-Children who have been separated from their mother may be sluggish, quiet, unresponsive to smiling or cooing, undergo physical changes (for example, weight loss), be less active, and sleep less.
+Children who have been separated from their mother may be sluggish, quiet, and unresponsive to smiling or cooing; they may undergo physical changes (i.e. weight loss), be less active, and sleep less.

 Children at this age often confuse death with sleep and may experience anxiety as early as age 3.
 They may stop talking and appear to feel overall distress.

 At this age children see death as a kind of sleep; the person is alive, but only in a limited way.
 The child cannot fully separate death from life.
-Children may think that the person is still living, even though she might have been buried, and ask questions about the deceased (for example, how does the deceased eat, go to the toilet, breathe, or play?).
-Young children know that death occurs physically, but think it is temporary, reversible, and not final.
+Children may think that the person is still living, even after the burial, and may ask questions about the deceased (for example, how does the deceased eat, go to the toilet, breathe, or play?).
+Young children know that death occurs physically, but think it is temporary or reversible.
 The child's concept of death may involve magical thinking.
 For example, the child may think that his or her thoughts can cause another person to become sick or die.
 Grieving children under 5 may have trouble eating, sleeping, and controlling bladder and bowel functions.

 Ages 9 and older

 By the time a child is 9 years old, death is known to be unavoidable and is not seen as a punishment.
 By the time a child is 12 years old, death is seen as final and something that happens to everyone.